Composite empirical likelihood for multisample clustered data: Nonparametric random effect, density ratio model, and composite empirical likelihood

 \right ). \ee \end{theorem}

-The above expression could be used to studentise the differences between composite EL quantiles.
-Asymptotically valid confidence intervals and monitoring tests are then conceptually simple byproducts.
-This line of approach, however, involves a delicate task of searching for a suitable consistent and stable estimate of $\Sigma_{rs}$.
-Instead, we propose a bootstrap procedure (Efron,1979) for interval estimation and a monitoring test justified by this and subsequent results.
+Once $\omega_{rs}$ and $g_r(\cdot)$ are properly estimated, asymptotically valid CIs and tests are conceptually simple byproducts.
+This approach, however, involves a delicate task of searching for a suitable consistent and stable estimate of $\omega_{rs}$.
+We avoid this task with a cluster-based bootstrap procedure \citep{efron1992bootstrap}, which is a general recipe for {\blue interval estimation and hypothesis testing.}